Perseverance-class frigate: Doris

 Doris was originally named Salsette while under construction, but was later renamed Pitt.
 The ship was finally named Doris on 26 August 1807 after the Royal Navy accepted her.
 She was commissioned at Bombay in 1808 by Captain Christopher Cole, joining the East Indies Station.
 In 1810 Cole was replaced by Captain William Lye, and the ship participated in the invasion of Isle de France in December of that year.
 Continuing on station, she was also present at the capture of Java in September 1811.
 In the following year Doris came under the command of Commander John Harper to sail home.
 She arrived at Plymouth on 8 November and between December 1812 and March 1813 was refitted.
 Recommissioned in January of the latter year under Captain Robert O'Brien, the ship sailed to the China Station on 25 March.
 O'Brien left the ship in 1815 and in the following year was replaced by Captain John Allen.

 By 1817 Doris had returned to England, where she received a repair at Sheerness between October 1817 and April 1818.
 She was fitted for sea between March and June 1821, having been recommissioned in March by Captain Thomas Graham.
 The frigate joined the South America Station, where Graham died in April 1822.
 He was replaced by Captain Frederick Vernon, who in turn handed over to Captain William Hope Johnstone in 1824.
 Doris was paid off in January 1825, but recommissioned a month later under Captain Sir John Sinclair.
-Sinclair commanded the frigate until 1829, when in April she was sold at Valparaiso for $5,590 because of her poor condition.
+Sinclair commanded the frigate until 1829, when in April she was sold at Valparaíso for $5,590 because of her poor condition.